 I’m somehow glad I can’t really plan to thoroughly my trips, and I get to visit (and revisit) some fantastic places in Romania.

-Since all I have left are Romanian road trips, I plan to discover as much as possible and show you some of the best places to visit in Romania.
+Since all I have left are road trips in Romania, I plan to discover as much as possible and show you some of the best places to visit in Romania.
 This train ride was on the itinerary of the second day of the 5-day road trip in Romania.

 Let’s discover Banat region in Romania